MarkPearce/Reignmaker-lite/Kingdom_Events.md

 **Special:** Settlements with Medicine & Healing or Faith & Nature structures gain an untyped bonus equal to the tier to checks.
 Bonuses from different structure types stack.

+**If Unresolved:** Each turn: +1 Unrest, -2 Gold, spreads to connected settlements (Failure result).
+Disease continues unchecked.

 ---

 ## Public Scandal